toddledev/toddle-os/README.md

 - core 👈 holds core (shared) logic used by the other packages
 - ssr 👈 holds part of the server-side rendering logic
+- lib 👈 holds all builtin [formulas](https://toddle.dev/docs/formula-editor) and [actions](https://toddle.dev/docs/workflows) used by the runtime and during ssr

 ## Requirements